Alexandru-Stoinoiu/Projects/README.md

 Welcome!
-Hello!
 I am Stoinoiu Alexandru-Cristian, a second-year student at the University of Bucharest, Faculty of Mathematics and Computer Science, studying CTI (Computer Science for Engineering).
 This is where I store the projects and experiments I work on during my studies.

 About this repository
 This repository contains various projects that I develop throughout the academic year.
 You'll find both course-related projects as well as personal projects or experiments with new technologies.